How common is teenage pregnancy?

-A woman can get pregnant if she has vaginal sex with a man at any age after she has started having regular monthly periods.
+Teenage pregnancy is pregnancy in a woman 19 years of age or younger.
+A woman can get pregnant if she has vaginal sex with a man at any age after she’s begun having regular monthly periods.

 Signs of pregnancy include:

 - nausea, often in the morning